Magnesium hydroxide: Concrete degradation

 For the same reason, dolomite cannot be used as construction aggregate for making concrete.
-The reaction of magnesium carbonate with the free alkali hydroxides present in the cement porewater also leads to the formation of expansive brucite.
+The reaction of magnesium carbonate with the free alkali hydroxides present in the cement porewater also leads to the formation of brucite, a mineral phase with a low molar volume, but often accompanied by other expansive reaction products (with a higher molar volume than brucite compensating for its shrinkage).